The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Interpretations of the Light curves

 \subsection{Higher-order Effects of the Interpretations}

 Even though both events have the 2L1S/1L2S degeneracy, it is possible that these events were caused by planetary lens systems.
-Thus, for the 2L1S interpretation, we check the possibility of measuring the annual microlens parallax \citep[APRX:][]{gould92} because the microlens parallax is a key observable for directly determining the properties of the lens system.
-APRX is caused by the orbital motion of Earth.
-Thus, the Einstein timescale ($t_{\rm E}$) is a direct indicator for estimating the possibility of detecting the APRX signal.
-Empirically, to detect the APRX signal, the event should last more than $\sim20$ days.
-For KMT-2017-BLG-0962, $t_{\rm E}$ is about $33$ days, which implies that there is a chance to detect the APRX signal in the light curve.
-Thus, we try to measure the APRX by introducing two additional parameters, $\pi_{{\rm E},N}$ and $\pi_{{\rm E},E}$, which indicate the north and east directions of the microlens parallax vector ($\pivec_{\rm E}$), respectively.
-From the model considering the APRX, we find $\chi^{2}$ improvements, $13.0$ and $0.1$, for the close and wide cases, respectively.
-However, these improvements originate in fits of systematics in the baseline, which are caused by accidental caustic-crossing and approach (See Figure \ref{fig:aprx0962}).
-This fact implies that the APRX is not significantly constrained in these fits.
-Thus, we cannot extract any useful information from the APRX model for this event.
-For KMT-2017-BLG-1119, $t_{\rm E}$ is only $3.5$ days, which means that it is unlikely to exist the APRX signal can be detected in the light curve.
-However, for the consistency, we also test the APRX model for this event.
-From the model, as expected, the APRX signal is not detected.
+Thus, for the 2L1S interpretation, we check the possibility of measuring the annual microlens parallax \citep[APRX:][]{gould92} because the microlens parallax is not only a key observable for directly determining the properties of the lens system but also a strong constraint for estimating the properties using the Bayesian analysis.
+However, we cannot find any meaningful improvements for both events to claim the detection of the APRX signals when we consider the APRX models by introducing the additional parameters of the microlens parallax.

 For the 1L2S interpretation, the binary sources orbit each other and conserve their angular momentum.
 This source-orbital motion can affect the light curve.
 In addition, the source-orbital effect can be a clue to resolving the 2L1S/1L2S degeneracy.
-Thus, we test the effect of the source-orbital motion by adopting the B-type parameterization with two additional orbital parameters (see Appendix for details of this parameterization).
-For KMT-2017-BLG-1119, there is no $\chi^2$ improvement.
-This is expected considering the very short $t_{\rm E}$ of this event.
-In contrast, for KMT-2017-BLG-0962, we find a small $\chi^2$ improvement ($\Delta\chi^2\sim8.7$) when the source-orbital effect is considered.
-We investigate this improvement using the cumulative $\chi^2$ difference plot.
-See Figure \ref{fig:obt0962}.
-From the investigation, we find that the improvement mostly comes from the fitting of the ``bump-like'' feature in the baseline (${\rm HJD'}\sim8000$).
-It is unclear whether this feature is real or due to some systematics in the baseline of the event.
-With $\Delta\chi^{2}\sim8.7$ for $2$ additional degree of freedom, the significance is too low to claim a detection.
+Thus, we test the effect of the source-orbital motion by adopting the B-type parameterization with two additional orbital parameters (see Appendix A for details of this parameterization).
+However, we cannot find any meaningful signals in the light curves of both events caused by the orbital motion of the sources (for the details of non-detection of these higher-order effects, see Appendix B).